memgraph/gqlalchemy/docs/how-to-guides/overview.md

 ## Import data from different sources

 !!! info
     The features below aren’t included in the default GQLAlchemy installation.
-To use them, make sure to [install GQLAlchemy](../installation.md) with the relevant optional dependencies.
+To use them, make sure to [install GQLAlchemy](../installation.md) with the relevant extras.

 You can translate table data from a file to graph data and import it to Memgraph.
 Currently, we support reading of CSV, Parquet, ORC and